shrh18/Big-Data-News-Recommender/README.md

-Trigger the DAG, make sure it runned sucessfully and go to  Kafka UI->AvailableNewsTopic->Messages.
+Trigger the DAG, make sure it runs successfully, and go to  Kafka UI->AvailableNewsTopic->Messages.

-A message of that topic looks like
+A message on that topic looks like
 ![alt text](resources/available-news-topic-message-fields.png)

-Now that the news are recommended this is what the user document looks like.
+Now that the news is recommended this is what the user document looks like.

 ```bash
 db.users.find()